Top Healthcare Administration Certifications (2021) - Eligibility & Testing

 - Eligibility & Testing: Candidates may earn the CFHP credential by completing two modules.
 Module one is a self-paced course on the business of healthcare, and candidates can expect to spend a minimum of 14 to 20 hours on completing it and its 90-minute final exam.
 Module two is a three-hour exam on operational excellence, and it consists of eight case studies with seven questions each.

 - Fees & Renewal: All fees for these modules are waived for HFMA members.
-CFHP holders can maintain their credential by remaining an active HFMA member in good standing and completing 60 contact-hours over each three-year period.
+CFHP holders can maintain their credentials by remaining an active HFMA member in good standing and completing 60 contact-hours over each three-year period.

 The CRCE designation is available through the American Association of Healthcare Administrative Management (AAHAM) for all senior and executive leaders in revenue cycle management.
 Meant to demonstrate one’s mastery of the subject, earning a CRCE is, according to the AAHAM, akin to a lawyer passing the bar or an accountant getting their CPA.

 - Eligibility: Eligibility requirements include AAHAM membership and four years of experience in a healthcare-related field (two of which may be substituted with an associate’s degree).

 - Testing: Candidates must pass an eight-hour exam that covers four core subjects: patient access; billing; credit and collections; and revenue cycle management.